 Dr Christine Berberich

 I have two distinct research specialisms.
-For the past decade I have been working on literary and cultural representations of English national identity.
-Apart from my book on The Image of the English Gentleman in Twentieth-Century Literature (Ashgate 2007), I have published widely on Englishness in contemporary literature, as well as co-edited a book on These Englands: a Conversation on National ldentity (MUP, 2011). l am now focusing more specifically on the relation between 'Englishness' and 'landscape', here in particular the 'affective' nature of landscape in the formation of a specific national identity. l have recently co-edited the book Land & Identity.
-Theory, Memory & Practice (Rodopi, 2012) and am currently co-editing Affective Landscapes in Literature, Art and Everyday Life (2015), and have published an important chapter on 'Affect Theory' (2015).
+For many years now, I have been working on literary and cultural representations of English national identity.
+Apart from my book on The Image of the English Gentleman in Twentieth-Century Literature (Ashgate 2007), I have published widely on Englishness in contemporary literature, as well as co-edited a book on These Englands: a Conversation on National ldentity (MUP, 2011).
+This has led to work on the relation between 'Englishness' and 'landscape', here in particular the 'affective' nature of landscape in the formation of a specific national identity. l have recently co-edited the books Land & Identity.
+Theory, Memory & Practice (Rodopi, 2012) and Affective Landscapes in Literature, Art and Everyday Life (2015), and have published an important chapter on 'Affect Theory' (2015).
 My interest in national identity has recently led to me start investigating the new genre of BrexLit.
 I have already given two keynote lectures on that theme, at the University of Basel, Switzerland in May 2019, and for the Venus International Foundation in Chennai, India, in August 2019, as well as published two journal articles (March 2020; and forthcoming).
 I am now at work on an edited collection (under contract with Routledge) on Brexit and the Migrant Voice: EU Citizens in post-Brexit Literature and Culture.

-More recently, I have moved into Holocaust Studies.
+My second main research specialism is in the field of Holocaust Studies.
 My interest here is in particular in contemporary fictional representations of the Holocaust and their ensuing problematics.
 I am particularly interested in contemporary German writing on the Holocaust, and here especially the new critical engagement with perpetrator accounts. ln July 2013, I hosted a major international conference on 'Trauma & Memory: the Holocaust in Contemporary Culture' here at the Centre for Studies in Literature; the resulting publication, a special issue for the Journal of Holocaust Studies was published in 2019 and is currently in press as an edited collection with Routledge.
 I have also edited a special issue on 'The Holocaust in Contemporary Popular Culture' for the e-journal Genealogy.
 In addition to recently published articles and chapters in the field, I am currently at work on a monograph dedicated to Nazi Noir, the representation of Nazi perpetration and its long shadows in contemporary crime writing.